-- For the subscriber and dependents when: - The next required monthly charge for coverage isn't paid when due or within the grace period - The subscriber dies or is otherwise no longer eligible as a subscriber - For a spouse when their marriage to the subscriber is annulled, or when he or she becomes legally separated or divorced from the subscriber - For a child when he or she cannot meet the requirements for dependent coverage shown under the Who Is Eligible For Coverage? section.
+- For the subscriber and dependents when: - The next required monthly charge for coverage isn't paid when due or within the grace period - The subscriber dies or is otherwise no longer eligible as a subscriber

+- For a spouse when their marriage to the subscriber is annulled, or when they becomes legally separated or divorced from the subscriber - For a child when they cannot meet the requirements for dependent coverage shown under the Who Is EligibleFor Coverage? section.